axiomzen/Alike/README.md

 Alike is written in CoffeeScript in the `coffee/` folder.
 You may use `make coffee` to compile and watch for changes.
 Unit tests are in the `coffee/test/` folder.
 You can run the tests with `npm test` or if you are developing, you may use `make watch-test` to watch while you TDD. :)

+## Benchmarks

+We tried being consistent and flexible on benchmarks.
+Run it with `coffee benchmark/` takes ~ 280s in a simple Macbook Air
+**suggestions TODO**: include score array calculation to check the rate of time growth, seems to be slightly better than linear for unchanged sets.
+Test some sets with some of the options.
+Test with sets that change all the time

 ## License

 Alike is licensed under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html), known as the LGPL.